geo200cn/geo200cn.github.io/central.md

 data <- read_csv("https://raw.githubusercontent.com/geo200cn/data/master/ages.csv")
 ```

-The object *data* contains our population.
+The object *data* contains the population.
 Because we have a Census, we know the true population parameters.
 So, we know the population mean

 ```r